wultra/powerauth-mobile-sdk/docs/Migration-from-1.6-to-1.7.md

 - `BiometricAuthentication.isBiometricAuthenticationAvailable()` now better reflect the biometric authentication availability.
 The function is now internally implemented as `BiometricAuthentication.canAuthenticate() == BiometricStatus.OK`.

+- If you try to request for the same access token but with a different set of factors in `PowerAuthAuthentication`, then the request will fail with `WRONG_PARAMETER` error code.

 ## iOS & tvOS

 - TBA